-Two other approximately north-south trending faults have been exposed in the northern quarry walls, as shown on Figure 3 and discussed in the previous 2013 report (Lachel, 2013).
+Two other approximately north-south trending faults have been exposed in the northern quarry walls, as shown on Figure 3, and discussed in our 2013 report (Lachel, 2013).
 They roughly parallel the Golden Fault, which is a major fault that forms the north-northwest trending hogback immediately east of the quarry property.
-These two faults remain unchanged since there is no mining activities in the main pit area.
+These two faults remain unchanged since there are no mining activities in the Main Pit area.

 In the Southern Expansion Area, Gable (1968) mapped a third fault that also trends roughly east-west (Figure 3).
-This fault was initially exposed during the 2006 investigation, and was noted by a distinct pegmatite vein that was surrounded by decomposed weak biotite rich gneiss.
+This fault was initially exposed during the 2006 investigation and was noted by a distinct pegmatite vein that was surrounded by decomposed weak biotite rich gneiss.
 The fault was exposed in temporary excavation walls along the southwestern and southern margin of the Southern Expansion Area during previous year site visits.
-There are no apparent large shear zones were observed in this report year.
-However, previous GPS measurements taken along the margin of the fault exposure were registered in Google Earth to the existing fault map yielding a good match with the previously mapped trace (Figure 2).
+Several fault and local shear zones were observed in this report year, and the most prominent fault exposures observed are shown in Figure 3.
+Other local fault and shear zones observed in the combined with previous fault measurements are shown in the stereonet presented in Figure 4.